ABH Site Index

 1841 - Detail

-May 1, 1841 - The first wagon train, with sixty-nine adults and several children, leave for California from Independence, Missouri.
+May 1, 1841 - The first wagon train to California, with sixty-nine adults and several children, leave from Independence, Missouri.
 The journey would take until November 4.

-Within two years, it would be considered a small excursion, when wagon trains would reach one thousand people in settlement of the west, but this wagon train, heading out over the Oregon Trail west before deking toward California, would be the first attempt to take a group trip.
+Within two years, it would be considered a small excursion, when wagon trains would reach one thousand people in settlement of the west, but this wagon train, heading out over the Oregon Trail west before deking toward California, would be the first attempt to take a major group trip.
+There had been previous wagon trains, both on the Oregon Trail and Santa Fe trails since the early 1820's.
 John Bartleson and John Bidwell would lead the train over a haphazard wagon road created by three previous smaller parties.
 The trip would take five months at fifteen miles per day; it would cover over two thousand miles, traversing the Oregon Trail and crossing the Great Salt Lake and Sierra Nevada Mountains.

 The group consisted of Bartleson, chosen captain despite his temperament, and Bidwell, a twenty-one year old native of New York who had been slowly traveling west through his young life, reaching the Kansas City area after stops in Pennsylvania, Ohio, and Iowa.
 He had left Ohio in 1838 with $75, eventually settling in Missouri, and beginning to teach.
 Josiah Belden, a Connecticutt orphan, age twenty-six in 1841, and later mayor of San Jose, California, would join the party.
 They would be directed, for parts of the journey, by Father Pierre-Jean De Smet, a Jesuit missionary who had been traveling Iowa, Montana, and Wyoming since 1838, and Thomas Fitzpatrick, a mountain man, trapper, and head of the Rocky Mountain Fur Company, defunct since 1834.
 The party would be known as the Western Emigration Society.